Skip Breadcrumb Links

 - You can be married to only 1 person at a time.

 You can find more information about how Immigration, Refugees and Citizenship Canada (IRCC) evaluates foreign marriages in sections 5.27-5.32 of

 OP 2 - Processing Members of the Family Class [PDF].

 If there is any doubt as to whether your marriage is legal in the place where it occurred, it is your responsibility to prove that it is legal in that place.

-If your marriage is illegal where it occurred, or if the laws of that place do not allow you to get married (for example, you are in a same-sex relationship and your country of origin does not allow same-sex marriage), CIC will not recognize your relationship as a marriage.
+If your marriage is illegal where it occurred, or if the laws of that place do not allow you to get married (for example, you are in a same-sex relationship and your country of origin does not allow same-sex marriage), IRCC will not recognize your relationship as a marriage.

 If your marriage meets the requirements above, and you want to sponsor your spouse for immigration, your spouse must be at least 18 years old at the time that you apply to sponsor him or her.

 - Getting Married - Information about marriage licences, marriage certificates and more from the Government of Ontario.